Paul Natorp: Biography

 Paul Natorp was born in Düsseldorf, the son of the Protestant minister Adelbert Natorp and his wife Emilie Keller.
 From 1871 he studied music, history, classical philology and philosophy in Berlin, Bonn and Strasbourg.
 He completed his doctoral dissertation in 1876 at the University of Strasbourg under the supervision of the philosopher Ernst Laas and in 1881 completed his Habilitation under the neo-Kantian Hermann Cohen.
-In 1885 he became extraordinary professor and in 1893 became ordinary professor in philosophy and pedagogy at Marburg University, a position he retained until his retirement in 1922.
+In 1885 he became an extraordinary professor and in 1893 became an ordinary professor in philosophy and pedagogy at Marburg University, a position he retained until his retirement in 1922.
 In the winter semester of 1923–24 Natorp conducted an intensive exchange of ideas with Martin Heidegger, who had been called to Marburg and whose work on Duns Scotus Natorp had read very early on.

 In 1887 he married his cousin Helene Natorp; they had five children.
 Natorp was an ambitious composer, who wrote chiefly chamber music (including a cello sonata, a violin sonata, and a piano trio).
 He also wrote some 100 songs and two choral works.
 He conducted a correspondence with Johannes Brahms, who dissuaded him from becoming a professional composer.

-He was an influence on the early work of Hans-Georg Gadamer and had a profound effect upon the thought of Edmund Husserl, the "father" of phenomenology.
+He was an influence on the early work of Hans-Georg Gadamer and had a profound effect on the thought of Edmund Husserl, the "father" of phenomenology.
 His students included the philosopher and historian Ernst Cassirer, the theologian Karl Barth and the author of Doctor Zhivago, Boris Pasternak.